goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 ## Diet

-I am ripping off and modifying Bryan Johnson’s  diet with the inclusion of dairy and ramping caffeine a bit via matcha powder.
+I am ripping off and modifying [Bryan Johnson’s](https://www.bryanjohnson.co) diet with the inclusion of dairy and ramping caffeine a bit via matcha powder.
 Why?
 It works.
 It’s been in production for 3 months now and I’m happy with the results - body fat is moving down, strength and speed are at highs, and I’m not hungry despite calorie restriction (I do 2050 daily) and cutting my caffeine from 800+ mg / day to below 100.

-(note: Bryan Johnson is an internet entrepreneur who drastically overhauled his health and diet with the Blueprint Protocol he created)

 ### Morning shake:
 * 8 oz water